lorestudios/wiki-lorecraft/docs/documentation/plugins.md

   <CustomFeatureBox
     iconText="🛠️"
     title="Go Brush"
     text="FastAsyncWorldEdit (FAWE) is the main build tool for most Minecraft builders and is actively developed by the amazing team at Intellectual Sites"
   />
-  <CustomFeatureBox
-    iconText="🛠️"
-    title="Arceon"
-    text="Arceon is made by the amazing Arcaniax to help bring more advanced tools to FAWE and FAVS including loft, spike, and more..."
-  />
-  <CustomFeatureBox
-    iconText="🛠️"
-    title="Builder Utilities"
-    text="FastAsyncWorldEdit (FAWE) is the main build tool for most Minecraft builders and is actively developed by the amazing team at Intellectual Sites"
-  />
 </CustomFeature>